Tuesday, 30 June 2015

 Possibly acquired by George III ????

-Photograph Courtesey the Royal Collection website.
+Photograph Courtesy the Royal Collection website.

 https://www.rct.uk/collection/search#/27/collection/11909/george-frederick-handel

-Barehead version -
+The Bare Head version -

-The bust with soft hat which has a firmer provenance is not illustrated here
+The bust with soft hat which has a firmer provenance is not illustrated here.

 __________________